Contributing (and hacking onto) nixvim

 optionsRenamedToSettings | Options that have been renamed and move to the settings attribute. | No | [] |

-originalName | The original name of the plugin, usually the plugin's github repo name.
+packPathName | The name of the plugin directory in packpath, usually the plugin's github repo name.
 E.g. "foo-bar.nvim" . | No | name parameter |

 package | The nixpkgs package attr for this plugin.
 Can be a string, a list of strings, a module option, or any derivation.
 For example, "foo-bar-nvim" for pkgs.vimPlugins.foo-bar-nvim , or [ "hello" "world" ] will be referenced as pkgs.hello.world . | No | name parameter |

-settingsDescription | A description of the settings provided to the setup function. | No | "Options provided to the require('${luaName}')${setup} function." |
+settingsDescription | A description of the settings provided to the setup function. | No | "Options provided to the require('${moduleName}')${setup} function." |

 settingsExample | An example configuration for the plugin's settings. | No | null |